 If you want more routes, the London Cyclist blog recently made their London cycling ebook (which was previously £9.99) free to download and is packed full of rides for all abilities.
 More routes can also be found on the London Cycle Paths page as well as at Sustrans and London Cycling Campaign.
 Santander Cycle is also a good resource for shorter cycle rides around the city.

 Cycling has been one of the saviours of the pandemic.
 Bikes are selling out everywhere.
 Prices are going through the roof.
 And plenty of people are doing exactly what the Government wanted: Ditching trains and tubes and opting for an active commute instead.
+There has also been a proliferation of the LBS (local bicycle shop), for which the folks at Bike Shops London have done great job at organising and summarising, making it easy for you to find your local London bike shop.

 If you want to cycle in London, don’t be intimidated.
 Cycling in the capital can seem like a daunting prospect, and you do need to keep your wits about you, but that applies to cycling in any city in the world.